umami-hep/umami-preprocessing/docs/run.md

 For a comprehensive list of available flags, refer to `preprocess --help`.

+!!!info "If you are running on lxplus you may need to use `python3 upp/main.py` instead of `preprocess`"

 ### Splits

 The data is divided into three splits: training (`train`), validation (`val`), and testing (`test`).